 The File menu contains four options.
-When you select File by pressing the vector key, a pop up menu appears, as shown.
+When you select File by pressing the $\gamma = key$ , a popup menu appears, as shown in Figure 2.
 When you select the first option, New, the EasyData program is reset, and it will return to the Main screen.
 You should select New at the beginning of an experiment as a matter of routine or when you want to confirm that the program has all of the default values in place for the sensor and the data collection.
-Select

-Help to view the four screens of the help tips for EasyData.
+Select Help to view the four screens of the help tips for EasyData.
 Select About to see the splash screen, which tells you which version of EasyData you are running and the firmware version of any connected interface.
 After a moment, the program will return to the Main screen.
 Select Quit to exit EasyData.